Aarthi-NA/ARDUINO-BASED-UV-SANITIZATION-ROBOT/README.md

 # ARDUINO-BASED-UV-SANITIZATION-ROBOT

-This project is a mini project developed by Aarthi NA, Mirthula R, Sihabudheen S, and Sruti P as part of our Bachelor of Engineering degree in Electronics and Communication Engineering at Karpagam College of Engineering.
+This project is a project developed by Aarthi NA, Mirthula R, Sihabudheen S, and Sruti P as part of our Bachelor of Engineering degree in Electronics and Communication Engineering at Karpagam College of Engineering.
 The project was guided by Mr. G. Rajarathinam.

 ## Project Description